Artixcore/manpowerproject/DEPLOYMENT.md

-# Deployment Guide - Maali Hermes Website on AWS Lightsail
+# Deployment Guide - Eastern Top Companys Website on AWS Lightsail

-This guide explains how to deploy the Maali Hermes website on an AWS Lightsail instance using the automated setup script.
+This guide explains how to deploy the Eastern Top Companys website on an AWS Lightsail instance using the automated setup script.

 ## Prerequisites